key4hep/EDM4hep/README.md

 ## Python bindings
-There are python bindings for all the classes in the datamodel for working with the clases individually (for working with collections podio has its own bindings).
+There are python bindings for all the classes in the datamodel for working with the classes individually (for working with collections podio has its own bindings).
 Make sure that `<CMAKE_INSTALL_PREFIX>/lib` is in `LD_LIBRARY_PATH`, `<CMAKE_PREFIX_PATH>/python` is in `PYTHONPATH` and `<CMAKE_INSTALL_PREFIX>/include` is in `ROOT_INCLUDE_PATH`:
 ```python